-A comprehensive one-semester course in the fundamentals and practice of phlebotomy (blood specimen collection).
-Lecture topics covered include venipuncture, capillary collection, safety, medical terminology, orientation to the clinical laboratory and health care, and specimen handling and processing.
+This is a comprehensive, one-semester AMT-approved course in the fundamentals and practice of phlebotomy (blood specimen collection).
+Lecture topics include venipuncture, capillary collection, safety, medical terminology, orientation to the clinical laboratory and health care, and specimen handling and processing.
 Students spend 100 hours in a hospital laboratory practicing blood collection techniques under supervision.
-Upon successful completion of the course, students are eligible to sit for national certification exams and to seek employment as phlebotomists.
-Additionally students are trained in adult Cardiopulmonary Resuscitation (CPR).
+Upon completion of the course, students are eligible to sit for national certification examinations and may seek employment as phlebotomists.
+Additionally, students are certified in American Heart Association Adult Cardiopulmonary Resuscitation (CPR).
 This course is subject to a course fee.

 |The following courses must be taken prior to this course|